aptos-foundation/AIPs/aips/aip-66.md

 | extensions             | variable (if present)     | Extension-defined authenticator data.
 This is a CBOR [RFC8949] map with extension identifiers as keys, and authenticator extension outputs as values.
 See § 9 WebAuthn Extensions for details.                                                                                                                                                                               |

 The `authenticatorData` in an attestation response (`AuthenticatorAttestationResponse`) contains `flags` that provide information on the **backup eligibility** and **backup state** of the WebAuthn credential.
-If the wallet deems that backup should be required for a WebAuthn credential, the RP should check the Backup Eligibility (`BE`)and Backup State (`BS`) flags in the `AuthenticatorAttestationResponse` to ensure that the credential is backed up.
+If the wallet deems that backup should be required for a WebAuthn credential, the wallet should check the Backup Eligibility (`BE`)and Backup State (`BS`) flags in the `AuthenticatorAttestationResponse` to ensure that the credential is backed up.
 Having both `BE` and `BS` set to true implies that the [credential is a multi-device credential and is currently backed up](https://www.w3.org/TR/webauthn-3/#sctn-credential-backup).

 For those looking to use passkeys as a recoverable private key alternative for Aptos accounts, it is highly advised that the `BE` and `BS` flags both be set to `true` **BEFORE** the on-chain account is created to ensure that the account is recoverable in the event of device loss.